Myrmex/macronizer-api/README.md

 Once done, open your browser at `localhost:5012/swagger/index.html` to get to the API [Swagger UI](https://swagger.io/tools/swagger-ui/).
 You can now call the service at the endpoint `localhost:5012/api/` + method name (see the Swagger UI).
 For instance, the macronizer endpoint will be found via a POST request at `http://localhost:5012/api/macronize`; see [below](#usage) about its usage.

+>To use this API in development, just run the Docker service for Alatius macronizer: `docker run -d -p 51234:105 --name macronizer vedph2020/macronizer:0.1.3`.

 ## Architecture

 The diagram below shows the layers in this architecture: